better-internet/radworks-docs/docs/understanding-radicle/why-radicle.md

 the idea of a single canonical upstream is replaced by a patch-based peer-to-peer or "bazaar" model.

-To complement the replication layer we introduce an opt-in, Ethereum based registry which holds canonical project metadata.
-This allows projects to anchor important information—such as project state and repository heads—with the guarantee of global availability and immutability.
+To complement the replication layer we introduce an opt-in registry built on Ethereum which holds canonical project metadata.
+This allows projects to anchor important information — such as project state and repository heads — with the guarantee of global availability and immutability.

 The three major themes to highlight are the decisions to focus on a peer-to-peer